plaintextaccounting/plaintextaccounting/src/FAQ.md

 ### What is the accounting equation ?

-It is a simple  formula that always holds true when bookkeeping is correct.
+A simple  formula that always holds true when bookkeeping is correct.
 You'll see it written in different ways, eg:

-Equity = Assets - Liabilities
+- Equity = Assets - Liabilities

-Assets + Liabilities + Equity = 0  (using PTA's sign convention)
+- Assets + Liabilities + Equity = 0  (using PTA's sign convention)

-Equity = Assets - Liabilities
+- Equity = Assets - Liabilities

-Assets = Liabilities + Equity + Revenue − Expenses
+- Assets = Liabilities + Equity + Revenue − Expenses

 You can check the accounting equation for your accounts by inspecting an ALE balance report like [`hledger bse`](https://hledger.org/dev/hledger.html#balancesheetequity).